syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* array: The array to return as text.
+* array: The array to convert to text.

-* [format] (Optional): The format of the returned data.
-It can be one of two values:
+* [format] (Optional): Determines the output format:

-  * 0: Default.
-Concise format that is easy to read.
-The text returned will be the same as the text rendered in a cell that has general formatting applied.
+  * 0: Concise format (default).

-  * 1: Strict format that includes escape characters and row delimiters.
-Generates a string that can be parsed when entered into the formula bar.
-Encapsulates returned strings in quotes except for Booleans, Numbers, and Errors.
+  * 1: Strict format with escape characters and row delimiters.